Getting digestive waste out of your body is just as important as the good stuff you put in!

 The areas are naturally tender when overworked – and so it is easier to relax when another person is doing the procedure for you.
 These practitioners can help better evaluate what’s going on in the first place too.

 A regular relaxation or trigger point massage will often do the trick.
 You’d be surprised at how many clients “relax” and “release” a little too much after stretching, mobilizing, adjusting, or performing a myofascial release on them.

-A great muscle relaxing strategy for gut motility is taking peppermint oil.
-Peppermint oil also relaxes muscle spasm.
+A great muscle-relaxing strategy for gut motility is taking peppermint oil.
+Peppermint oil also relaxes muscle spasms.
 When the gut is tired, overworked, and irritated – it can become spastic both in tone and muscularity.